 He grew up on the family farm.
 When reaching the age of maturity, he was confirmed into membership of the Evangelical Lutheran Church, with Rev. Shingle officiating.

-At the age of 21, on Christmas Day 1850, he was united in marriage with a cousin, 21-year-old Mary Anna Knedler (April 5, 1829-1878), daughter of Andreas and Salome Däsch (Gaumer) Knedler and granddaughter of Johann Dietrich and Rebecca Margaretha (Strunck) Gaumer Jr.
+At the age of 21, on Christmas Day 1850, he was united in marriage with a cousin, 21-year-old Mary Anna Knedler (April 5, 1829-1878), daughter of Andreas and Salome Däsch (Gaumer) Knoedler and granddaughter of Johann Dietrich and Rebecca Margaretha (Strunck) Gaumer Jr.

 Their family of five children were Eliza Jane Paslay, Charles Edward Gaumer, Elmanda Rebecca "Ella" Thorp, Jeremiah Franklin Gaumer and Milton Herman Gaumer.